allytrope/ped/README.md

 ### Input pedigree
 The input pedigree file should be in one of the formats described below.
 It can be specified as a positional argument or through `stdin`.

-Any rows not starting with `#` are interpreted as individuals, so any header or column names should start with `#` or be excluded.
-In determining the format, `ped` goes through a series of checks until the format is identified:
-1) Checks if `-I <format>` was specified
-2) Checks for valid suffix in file name (only if appears as positional argument)
-3) Assumes `-It`
+By default, `ped` attempts to parse the header of TSV file.
+The file must have an "id", "sire", and "dam" field. "sex" is also optional.
+Several alternative column names are also allowed.
+For example, "Sire", "sire", and "Father" all work to identify the same column.
+Other fields are not read.
+And any rows starting with `#` are skipped.

+Otherwise, the `-I <format>` can be used to specify two other file types.
+Furthermore, if a file ends in `.ped` or `.fam`, it is assumed to be in a PLINK-style format.
+Though this won't work if passed through `stdin`, in which case, `-Ip` will need to be specified.

 #### `-It`
-Interprets input as a 3-column TSV with columns in the order child, sire, and dam.
+Interprets input as a 3-columned headerless TSV of trios and duos with columns in the order child, sire, and dam.
 Equivalent to the output type `-Ot`.

 #### `-Ip`
-Interprets input as a PLINK-style .ped.
-This has the columns family, individual, sire, dam, sex, and phenotype.
-Additional columns after the phenotype column are also acceptable.
+Interprets input as a PLINK-style `.ped`/`.fam`.
+This has the columns family, individual, sire, dam, sex, and phenotype/ Additional columns after the phenotype column are also acceptable.
 However, currently, only the individual, sire, dam, and sex are read.
 That is, columns 2 through 5.

 Males are encoded as `1`, females as `2`, and unknown sex as `0`.
 Additionally, all unknown fields must be `0`.
 Equivalent to the output type `-Op`.

 ### Probands
 Probands are the individuals from whom relatives will be determined using the filtering methods.
 Only one of the following options for specifying probands can be used.
 Using one will also require either `-d <int>` or `-r <float>`.

 #### `-f`
-Without this flag, `ped` will return an error when one of the probands is not specified in the pedigree file.
+Without this flag, `ped` will return an error when one of the probands specified with `-p <probands>` or `-P <probands_file>` is not in the pedigree file.

 #### `-P <probands_file>`
 A file containing a list of probands, one per line.